emgrotto/CS5800-Navigating-Portland/final_report.md

 While this would have likely given us the optimal answer, we utilized the topics learned from Module 1 and judged the time complexity to be prohibitive as our graph has 2735 nodes and 3548 edges.
 This method would have a time complexity of O(n!) where n =  number of nodes in the graph.

 Next we examined utilizing the Floyd-Warshall algorithm to generate the shortest path between all pairs of nodes in the graph, then finding the shortest weighted path between pairs of nodes in our priority node list.
 While generating the all pairs shortest paths would be reasonable to execute, finding the shortest path of our priority nodes would again very time complex.
 It would require finding all permutations of the priority nodes, calculating the path cost for each, and finding the minimum cost path among those.
-This also had a time complexity of O(n!).
+This also had a bad time complexity.

 As we continued to contemplate our problem, we recognized that it was very close in nature to the Traveling Salesman Problem (TSP) that we learned about in Module 11.
 Although we were not attempting to generate a Hamiltonian Cycle, we were seeking the minimum cost path that would take us through a set of nodes in a graph- essentially a TSP tour of a certain subset of the graph, without returning to the starting node.
 Since TSP in NP Complete, there is no way to generate an optimal output in polynomial time.
 This led us to conclude that the best method to find our ideal bus route would be to utilize the methods learned in Module 12 and generate an approximation algorithm for a modified TSP tour.